 There are smaller shrines around the main temple, most of them are ruined now.
 A rock edict talks about the commissioning of the temple and its patrons.

 One of the shrines has completely collapsed and is being restored.
 In the restoration process it was discovered that the Ramappa Temple and the other shrines were built on a 15 feet deep foundation filled with sand.
 The leveling was done using elephants.
 These ancient builders never cease to astonish us, they did not have modern equipment but seem to have gone way ahead of us in innovation.

 Adjacent to the main Ramappa temple, there is a smaller temple that looks exactly the same as the main temple.

 It seems it was a prototype that was developed before the main temple was built.
-The seeds of project management were sown 800 years before people of our times even learnt the P of project management !
+The seeds of project management were sown 800 years ago !
 It is absolutely fitting that the temple be named after this amazing genius of an architect !